skubasek/eng-docs/README.md

 ## Validation / Debugging
  * Provide ways to validate app is working once it's started on local machine.
 This could be JMX, dashboard url, etc.

-# Operations & Support
-## Runbooks
- * List Confluence runbooks that are related to this project and that are actively maintained.
-All runbooks that are related to this project should be listed here.

 ## Resources
 - [JIRA link](http://jira.amp)
 - [Other links](...)